getify/foi-lang/formalization-work/Foi-Specification.md

 It invokes a **type namespace**: a binding whose name serves as a type identity, a constructor when invoked, and a dispatch target when values constructed through it appear in an operator position.
 A single binding slot (e.g., `Maybe`, `IO`, `List`, `Vector`) plays all three roles. `?as Maybe` and `:as Maybe` check namespace identity; `Maybe@x` invokes the namespace's constructor hook; `inst%` (§3.9) dispatches an effector hook on the same namespace.

 The family's operators split by where they read their dispatch target. `@` reads it from the LHS namespace handle directly: `Foo@x` looks up `Foo`'s constructor hook.
-Operators that act on constructed values -- `%` in the next section, and eventually others -- read the dispatch target from the value itself, which carries a runtime tag identifying its owning type namespace.
+Operators that act on constructed values -- `%` in the next section, and eventually others -- read the dispatch target from the value itself, which carries a **namespace tag**.
 Both routes converge on the same rule: the operator's behavior against a value is the behavior the value's type namespace declared for that operator.

+**The namespace tag is established at construction and read at dispatch.** An `@`-marked construction stamps the resulting value with the namespace that constructed it, and that stamp is the tag.
+A value not produced by such a construction carries no tag, and the dispatch route that reads one is unavailable to it (§3.1.1.4, §3.9.1, §3.10.9).

+**The tag is opaque and carries no access surface.** No expression reads it and no annotation writes it: `?as` tests against it (§9.6), `:as` leaves it as it found it (§9.7.6), and §3.8.5 is where dispatch consults it.
+This specification fixes what the tag distinguishes and where it is read; it fixes no representation for it.
+An implementation may carry it on the value, in a side table keyed by the value's runtime identity (§6.1.5), or in any form answering the same questions.

 The result is a namespace-attached operator system that behaves as a typeclass in the ad-hoc-polymorphism sense: a type namespace's set of declared hooks IS the set of operations that admit its instances.
 The namespace is the main entity; there is no separate class abstraction, no external instance declarations, no orphan installations.
 A hook is well-defined only against the namespace that declared it; a hook is invoked only against values that identify with that namespace.